tsalvo/openfpga-varvara/README.md

 #### Windows / Linux:

-Use Quartus Lite Edition to open the project at `ap_core.qpf` and build.
+Use Quartus Lite Edition to open the project at `src/fpga/ap_core.qpf` and build.

 #### macOS: